New training program

 Benefits for the team

-they learn to work with context, memory, and tools
+learn to work with context, memory, and tools professionally

 Requirements